What Is Office Etiquette and Why Is It Important In 2024?

 5. Limit Technology Use

-While technology is integral to modern meetings, its use should be judicious.
-Refrain from excessive use of laptops or mobile devices for unrelated tasks during the meeting.
+While technology is integral to modern meetings, its use should be reasonable.
+Refrain from excessively using laptops or mobile devices for unrelated tasks during the meeting.
 Your full attention should be on the agenda, ensuring that the collective focus remains on the discussion at hand.

 6. Be Mindful of Time